RT Trianguli Australis: Carbon star

 RT TrA is unusual in that it is a carbon-rich cepheid variable.
 Unlike true carbon stars, it does not show an excess of s-process elements.
 It has very high surface abundances of carbon, nitrogen, iron, and some light metals, but not oxygen.
 The unusual abundances are believed to result from the convection of triple-alpha fusion products to the surface, and so it is expected that there will also be a high proportion of helium.
-Most other BL Her stars such as U TrA, do not show the same surface carbon excess.
+Most other BL Her stars do not show the same surface carbon excess.
 The elemental abundances are comparable to the cooler type-R stars.